NB Psychiatry

 If you think someone you know may have symptoms of schizophrenia, talk to him or her about your concerns.
 Even while you can’t force someone to get professional help, you can encourage them, support them, and assist them in finding a skilled medical or psychological expert.

-You might need to call 911 or another emergency line for assistance so that your loved one can be assessed by a mental health expert if he or she is a risk to themselves or others.
+You might need to call 911 or another emergency line for assistance so that a mental health expert can assess your loved one if they are a risk to themselves or others